 Romney spokesman Eric Fehrnstrom couldn’t have said it better – or worse.
 When asked by CNN Wednesday morning whether Mitt was being pushed so far to the right by Rick Santorum and Newt Gingrich that he’d be handicapped in the general election, Fehrnstrom said “you hit a reset button for the fall campaign.
 Everything changes.
 It’s almost like an Etch-A-Sketch.
 You kind of shake it up and restart all over again.”

 A February increase in financial support for underdog Rick Santorum was too little and too late to slow the far-better financed Mitt Romney, who coasted to an easy victory in the Illinois Republican presidential primary Tuesday.

-EDISON — Investigators have determined the identity of human remains that were found in a wooded area of Edison last week, Middlesex County Prosecutor Bruce J. Kaplan and Edison Police Chief Thomas Bryan announced last night.
+NEW BRUNSWICK — A Pennsylvania man was arrested this morning and charged with murdering a Brooklyn, N.Y. man, whose remains were found in a wooded section of Edison in 2010, Middlesex County Prosecutor Bruce J. Kaplan and Edison Police Chief Thomas Bryan announced.